discord-tickets/docs/docs/self-hosting/configuration.md

 The installation guides also explain where to find most of the environment variable values.

-!!! warning
+!!! danger
-	Keep your environment variables safe, they should remain secret.
+	Keep your environment variables safe.
+	Your Discord `token` and `secret` are extremely dangerous in the wrong hands, and your database is useless if you lose the encryption key.
+	These example values are fake; **do not share real values** (in version control, pastes, screenshots, etc).

 !!! example
 	```bash title=".env"